 If your child has been dealing with ADHD, you may notice that his or her medication hasn’t been working well.
 He or she may struggle with increasing their medication dosage due to intolerable side effects.
 If this is the case, you should talk to their clinician about potential options.

 Pharmacogenetic testing, such as the Genomind Pharmacogenetic test, can help your child’s clinician personalize their treatment towards medications that could help them feel better.
 Genomind’s PGx test looks at 24 genes related to mental health treatment.
 It provides guidance across 10+ mental health conditions and 130+ medications to help clinicians determine:

 - Which medications will likely be the most effective

 - Which medications may have side effects

 - How you metabolize medications for personalized dosing guidance

 This genetic test from Genomind requires a prescription.
-Learn more about it here.
+Learn more about Genomind’s tests and services here.

 New Year’s Resolutions

 The start of a new year is a great time to talk with your clinician about your mental health treatment.
 Some people find that they gain weight over the holidays, which may be related to seasonal stress, overindulging, or certain types of medication.